Motorcycle Safety Education Program

 Reasons why you should take this course:

-- Licensing Test Waiver – NCDMV waives the skill portion of your motorcycle-endorsement test, if you've completed successfully the RiderCourse.
+- Licensing Test Waiver – NCDMV waives the skills portion of your motorcycle-endorsement test, if you've completed successfully the RiderCourse.

 - Insurance Discounts - Many insurance companies offer discounts on motorcycle premiums to students who have successfully completed a RiderCourse.
 Be sure to ask your insurance agent.